The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 Basic benefit

-• The Basic benefit is based on your prior calendar year’s eligible income and the practice type assigned to you by MSP, which will determine your net income.
+• The Basic benefit is based on your 2022 calendar year’s eligible income and the practice type assigned to you by MSP, which will determine your net income.

-• You need to deposit this amount into your RRSP and/or TFSA or corporate IPP prior to claiming a reimbursement from the CPRSP.
+• You need to deposit this amount into your RRSP and/or TFSA or corporation’s IPP or RPP prior to claiming a reimbursement from the CPRSP.

 LOS benefit

-• The Length of Service (LOS) benefit is based on your prior calendar year’s eligible income and the number of years you have practiced in BC.
-You must have worked at least 9 months of a year in BC for that year to qualify for the benefit.
+• The 2023 Length of Service (LOS) benefit is based on your 2022 calendar year’s eligible income and the number of years you have practiced in BC where 1 year is at least 9 months of medical practice in the province.
+If you started practice in BC in July 2019, LOS equals three years: 2020, 2021, and 2022.

 • Have practiced in BC for 20 LOS years or more, and meet the minimum income threshold.

-• Have deposited this amount into your RRSP and/or TFSA or corporate IPP prior to claiming a reimbursement from the CPRSP.
+• Have deposited this equivalent amount into your RRSP and/or TFSA or corporation’s IPP or RPP prior to claiming a reimbursement from the CPRSP.

 • The LOS is allocated as follows: